 The thought of enjoying a pork-fat laden Cuban toast with a strong cafecito while feeling the wind of a rotary fan as it pushes humid air in my face makes me smile with nostalgia from my Miami-upbringing.
 I consistently tell stories to my wife from my adventures in Nicaragua, where I used to spend my summers chasing chickens, helping the local grocer with her shop, and climbing trees so I could fill my stomach with mangos.
 The beats from Caribbean music coming from my headphones get my legs tapping even in the stuffiest of environments and I long for the chance to show Isabella how amazing it is for a whole village to gather together to celebrate a single holiday with tons of traditions, food, and conversations.

-Don’t get me wrong, I’m proud of my roots and my ethnicity, but I feel like it’s not necessarily my responsibility to pass on the same to my child– instead, I have to be cognizant in exposing her to a culture that is better positioned for her to succeed in a multicultural environment where she will be among people from all walks of life and have many differences.
+Don’t get me wrong, I’m proud of my roots and my ethnicity, but I feel like it’s not necessarily my responsibility to pass on everything back to my child– instead, I have to be cognizant in exposing her to a culture that is better positioned for her to succeed in a multicultural environment where she will be among people from all walks of life and have many differences.
 I want her to be able to make decisions for herself and not based on an expectation that can come from an underlying component of cultural identity.
-The parts of the culture that we see are external- those are the parts we tend to love; the food, the festivals, the music and games.
-But the parts we don’t see our beliefs, values & thought patterns that are internal, implicitly & unconsciously learned, and difficult to change.
+The parts of the culture that we see are external- those are the parts we tend to love: the food, the festivals, the music, and games.
+But the parts we don’t see are our beliefs, values & thought patterns, which are internal, implicitly & unconsciously learned, and difficult to change.